James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-weapon-trajectory-in-unity.md

 <img src="/assets/images/weapon-trajectory-04.jpg" class="img-responsive shadow-image" width="100%" alt="Player Hierarchy">

-The target location for the grenade will be in the forward direction from the player object, but the starting location of the grenade will be the weapon.
+The target location for the grenade will be the forward direction from the player object, but the starting location of the grenade will be the weapon.

 The height offset is easy to sort out, just add the local `y` position of the weapon into the `TrajectoryDistance` function.
 ```csharp